ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 taxonomy.
 The results are saved automatically so you can refine them at any time.

+Category names returned by ChatGPT may contain spaces or hyphens.
+These are normalized to use underscores when saving so keys like "SEO Title" or "seo-title" populate the `seo_title` textarea.

 == SEO Settings ==
 The SEO meta box appears when editing posts, pages, any public custom post types and taxonomy terms.
 In the **SEO Settings** tab you can enter a custom title and description, focus keywords and long tail keywords, toggle